SPRING AND TERMITES: HOW ARE THEY RELATED?

 It takes about five to seven years for a typical colony to go from just having a King and Queen termite to becoming a colony large enough to swarm.
 So, if this is the first termite swarm in your home, then the colony has been around five to seven years.
 This does not mean that damage has been occurring in or around your home for that long.
 Once termites have discovered a food source – YOUR HOME – they begin to look for other food sources nearby.
 In this way, they establish ten to twenty new food sources.

 Once you discover you have termites, take quick action.
 Getting the termite problem treated by a professional is your best defense.
 Using a professional pest management company ensures that the job is being done correctly.
-Targeting termites using the proper techniques and safe, effective measures are key elements in any termite control program.
+Targeting termites using the proper techniques and safe, effective measures is key in any termite control program.

 What can I do to help prevent termites?